maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 ![](/rmarkdowns/20211213_binary_exploration_files/figure-markdown_strict/unnamed-chunk-10-1.png)

+The visualisation looks alot
+like the previous bar charts, but the difference here is `facet_wrap`, which creates three bar charts for each type of interaction:

 # Step 3: Reproducible and Systematic Selection of datapoints for Close Reading
 One of the great advantages of combining close and distant reading is the possibility it presents for making a systematic and reproducible selection of datapoints for close reading.
 When you have explored your dataset with two different kinds of distant readings in step 1 and step 2, you can use these insights to systematically select specific datapoints for a closer reading.
 A close reading will enable you to further unpack and explore interesting trends in your data and chosen phenomena, or other features of interest, to investigate in depth.